 The Apostle Paul further described Adam as symbolic of Christ (in Romans 5:14) and also described the spiritual union of marriage as compatible with the spiritual union of Christ and His church:

 Ephesians 5:30-32 For we are members of His body, of His flesh and of His bones.
 31 “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.”
 32 This is a great mystery, but I speak concerning Christ and the church.

 Moreover, the Hebrew word for ‘bride’ (‘kallah’) bears witness to this mysterious union of biblical marriage as it comes from the root meaning to ‘complete’ or ‘perfect’.

 ‘Eve’, in summary, is therefore an arch typological ‘prime’ of the spiritually living, of all believers in the first 6000 bible years of history.
-Specifically, these believers will be resurrected at the first resurrection for the consummation of their respective marriages to God in anticipation of a Sabbath Day’s rest, together, in the Millennial Kingdom.
+Specifically, those believers who will be resurrected at the first resurrection for the consummation of their respective marriages to God, in anticipation of the Sabbath Day’s rest, together, in the Millennial Kingdom.

 The Precedent for Triangular Numbers – ‘Out of Man’

 So, let’s look more deeply at the underlying mathematical narrative of these Hebrew creation texts for insight into how the Lord uses triangular numbers.

 The most obvious mathematical operation which captures the creation of Eve from Adam would be that of ‘subtraction’ – Adam minus Eve – because Eve was taken out of the side of Adam.